ruslan-kl/defme.xyz/content/post/least-squares-regression/index.md

 *Note, that the intercept is added into $\beta$ vector that's why we have a row of ones in $X$ matrix.*

-The goal is to find the estimated values ($b$) of population parameters ($\beta$).
+The goal is to find the estimated values of coefficients $b$ of population parameters $\beta$.

 ## Ordinary Least Squares

-We can achieve that with the help of **Ordinary Least Squares** method.
+We can achieve that with the help of the **Ordinary Least Squares** method.
 This method fits a line through the data points that minimizes the sum of the squared differences between observed values and corresponding fitted values.
-So we need the minimum value of mean squared error:

 $$\hat{y} = X b \tag{4}$$